mindsdb/mindsdb-docs-old/mindsdb-docs/docs/features/DataSources.md

 ### PostgresDS

-Used to select data from Postgres.
+Used to select data from [PostgreSQL](https://www.postgresql.org/).

 ```python
 from mindsdb import Predictor, PostgresDS